sparkflows/sparkflows-docs/docs/quick-start/5-execute-workflow.rst

 Executing a workflow involves the following steps:

-- *Go to Application page where you want to execute the workflow*
+- *Go to Project page where you want to execute the workflow*
 - *Click "Workflows" tab*
 - *Click on the play button*
 - *Specify parameter(if any)*
 - *Click on Execute*

-Application page
+Project page
 ======================

-Open the application where you have created the workflow to be executed.
+Open the project where you have created the workflow to be executed.

 .. figure:: ../_assets/tutorials/quickstart/8.PNG